MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 Although the process of writing managed code for a given task in an InfoPath form template is very similar to performing the same programming task by writing script, the InfoPath 2003-compatible object model exposed when viewing the **Microsoft.Office.Interop.InfoPath.SemiTrust** namespace from the **Object Browser** in Visual Studio 2012 looks much more complex.
 This is because the .NET Framework interoperability technology used to support the InfoPath 2003-compatible object model requires a COM server to expose all of its public interfaces, as well as some additional constructs required by the .NET Framework itself.

-### How COM Objects are Exposed to the InfoPath 2003 Compatible Object Model
+### How COM objects are exposed to the InfoPath 2003 compatible object model

 When working natively with a COM server from high-level languages such as JScript, VBScript, or Visual Basic (but not the .NET version of Visual Basic and Visual C#), the object model that is exposed is simpler than the underlying COM classes and interfaces.
 For example, when working from these languages, the InfoPath **UI** object exposes a set of seven methods, such as the **Alert** method for displaying a message box to users.